Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data

-The cost sensitive softmax log loss function is defined in Eq.~(\ref{eq:softmaxloss}).
+The \rev{cost-sensitive} softmax log loss function is defined in Eq.~(\ref{eq:softmaxloss}).
 Next, we show that the introduction of a cost in the CE loss does not change the gradient formulas and the cost is rather incorporated implicitly in the softmax output $y_m^{}$.
 The effect of costs on the CE loss surface is illustrated in Fig.~\ref{fig:loss_func}.

-\begin{prop} The introduction of a class imbalance cost $\xi_{(\cdot)}$ in the soft max loss ($\ell(\cdot)$ in Eq. \ref{eq:softmaxloss}), does not affect the computation of the gradient during the back-propagation process. \end{prop} \begin{proof} We start with the calculation of the partial derivative of the softmax neuron with respect to its input:
+\begin{prop} The introduction of a class imbalance cost $\xi_{(\cdot)}$ in the \rev{softmax} loss ($\ell(\cdot)$ in Eq. \ref{eq:softmaxloss}), does not affect the computation of the gradient during the back-propagation process. \end{prop} \begin{proof} We start with the calculation of the partial derivative of the softmax neuron with respect to its input:

 Now, two cases can arise here, either $m=n$ or $m\neq n$.
 We first solve for the case when $n = m$: \begingroup\makeatletter \f@size{9}\check@mathfonts \endgroup After simplification we get:

 Next, we solve for the case when $n \neq m$: